shiyanboxer/Facebook-API-v1/README.md

 1. Import facebook and request module
 2. Make a get request to the url using the access token
 3. Extract the data in json form and append to data array
-4. Write the data array contents to the csb file
+4. Write the data array contents to the csv file